PytLab/catplot/README.rst

 Introduction
 ------------
-CatPlot is a Python library for plotting energy profile using interpolation algrithm.
+CatPlot is a Python library for plotting energy profile using interpolation algorithm.

 Installation
 ------------